Pope Paul VI: Death

-Canonization
+Canonisation

 The diocesan process for beatification for Paul VI—titled then as a Servant of God—opened in Rome on 11 May 1993 under Pope John Paul II after the "nihil obstat" ("nothing against") was declared the previous 18 March.
 Cardinal Camillo Ruini opened the diocesan process in Rome.
 The title of Servant of God is the first of four steps toward possible canonisation.
 The diocesan process concluded its business on 18 March 1998.

 On 20 December 2012, Pope Benedict XVI, in an audience with the Cardinal Prefect of the Congregation for the Causes of Saints Angelo Amato, declared that the late pontiff had lived a life of heroic virtue, which means that he could be called "Venerable".

 On 12 December 2013, Vatican officials comprising a medical panel approved a supposed miracle that was attributed to the intercession of the late pontiff, which was the curing of an unborn child in California, U.S.A in the 1990s.
 This miracle was investigated in California from 7 July 2003 until 12 July 2004.
 It was expected that Pope Francis would approve the miracle in the near future, thus, warranting the beatification of the late pontiff.
 In February 2014, it was reported that the consulting Vatican theologians to the Congregation for the Causes of Saints recognised the miracle attributed to the late pontiff on 18 February.

 On 24 April 2014, it was reported in the Italian magazine Credere that the late pope could possibly be beatified on 19 October 2014.
 This report from the magazine further stated that several cardinals and bishops would meet on 5 May to confirm the miracle that had previously been approved, and then present it to Pope Francis who may sign the decree for beatification shortly after that.
 The Congregation for the Causes of Saints' cardinal and bishop members held that meeting and positively concluded that the healing was indeed a miracle that could be attributed to the late pope.
-The matter would then be presented by the Cardinal Prefect to the pope for approval.
+The matter would then be presented by the Cardinal Prefect to the Pope for approval.